pipwilson/how-many-people-in-space/README.md

 Terms of both licenses must be met for redistribution or modification.

-This little application is entirely dependent on the information provided by https://whoisinspace.com/ - many thanks to them!
+This little application is entirely dependent on the information provided by https://www.worldspaceflight.com/bios/currentlyinspace.php (previously https://whoisinspace.com/) - many thanks to them!